colindaven/wochenende_manuscript/README.md

 # Wochenende manuscript

-This is the code used for running the programs associated with the Wochenende manuscript, Scheithauer et al. Biorxiv
+This is the code used for running the programs associated with the mock community analyses for the Wochenende manuscript.

-Full citation to come
+Repo Authors:
+Colin Davenport
+Ilona Rosenboom
+Sophia Poertner

+Citation:
+Rosenboom, Scheithauer et al. Biorxiv 2022

-# Metagenomic programs used
+# Metagenomic programs used (see references in the preprint linked above)

 ## Kaiju